Why did you choose to attend OCAD U?

 What were your policies regarding internships, volunteering, and paid work?

 My policy currently should be the same that every person, including employers, should hold.
 I will only work in an un-paid position if I believe that the connections and experience I am taking away are a) impractical to attain in any other way or b) are directly worth the amount of time that I am putting in.
 Many positions will have you working many hours for little experience and no exposure to the actual skill set you need, instead tantalizing you with some far off goal.
 If you aren’t getting what you need out of a position leave it immediately.

 What do you enjoy most about your work?
 What is the most challenging aspect of your work?

 What I enjoy most about working in the arts industry is the feeling that I have my finger on the pulse of the creative industry.
-Being able to talk, and talk intelligently, about art and artists is deeply rewarding to me and is hard to get anywhere else.
-It is, however, sometimes challenging to keep up with in the high-stress environments that can sometimes be created.
+Being able to talk, and talk intelligently, about art and artists is deeply rewarding to me and it is hard to get anywhere else.
+It is, however, sometimes challenging to keep up within the high-stress environments that can sometimes be created.

 What skills or relationships developed at OCAD U helped you participate in your field?
 Is there anything you would have done differently?

 My relationships with my many professors and fellow peers proved to be utterly invaluable after my graduation.
 Likewise, my skills of observation and the ability to deconstruct a piece of artwork and look at it critically are equally valuable.
 If I had to change anything about my time spend at OCAD U I would take greater advantage of the faculty I had at my disposal, their knowledge, and their eagerness to help me succeed.